 8. Make a list of anything needed to complete the room.
 Do you need another filing cabinet, different organizers, or more file folders?

 10. Completely separate your business and home items.
-When you are working in a home office, it can be a little more difficult than working at a regular out of the home office.
-Your home office often collects household items because they’ve somehow crept in from other areas of the house.
+When you are working in a home office, it can be a little more difficult than working at an out of the home office.
+Your home office often collects household items.
+They somehow creep in from other areas of the house.
 Keep a box in the office for when you find items that belong elsewhere.

 Just remember that any job is easier when done in smaller, more manageable chunks, and with a clear plan of action!